Find exactly what you're looking for through the Denison A-Z. From people to departments, offices, buildings, and more—you'll find it all here.

-Mark Alan Wade has toured Austria, Slovakia and Hungary as principal trumpet of the Classical Music Festival Orchestra and Brass Quintet of Eisenstadt, Austria.
-He has performed in the very Esterházy Palace wherein the celebrated trumpet concertos of Haydn and Hummel were premiered some two hundred years earlier.
-On different occasions in the United States, Mark Wade has performed for audiences of notables including: Presidents George Bush Sr. and President Bill Clinton, Ross Perot, and the former U.S. Secretary of Defense, William S. Cohen.
+Mark Alan Wade is an avid performer on trumpet and hammered dulcimer.
+He has performed as a soloist on three continents and maintains a steady performance schedule locally.
+He has toured Austria, Slovakia and Hungary on trumpet with the Classical Music Festival Orchestra and Brass Quintet of Eisenstaedt, Austria for two seasons.
+Highlights of these performances include performing in the very Esterházy Palace wherein the celebrated trumpet concertos of Haydn and Hummel were premiered over two hundred years earlier.
+On different occasions in the United States, he has performed for audiences of notables including: Presidents George Bush Sr. and President Bill Clinton, Ross Perot, and the former U.S. Secretary of Defense, William S. Cohen.

-Wade has performed with the Columbus Symphony Orchestra, West Virginia Symphony Orchestra, the Central Ohio Symphony Orchestra, Benedict College Community Orchestra (Principal trumpet: Columbia, SC) the Springfield Symphony Orchestra (Ohio), and is a member of the Newark-Granville Symphony Orchestra.
-He has also performed with the Beach Boys and The Buckinghams.
-Recently he won the positions of Principal Trumpet of the McConnell Arts Center Chamber Orchestra and Second Trumpet and soloist with the Saint Joseph Cathedral Orchestra (heard on WOSU).
-As former principal trumpet of The Ohio State University Wind Symphony, Dr. Wade can be heard on the wind ensemble’s CD entitled, The Winds of Nagual, a premier wind ensemble recording released under the Naxos recording label in 2006.
-A winner of the coveted Doctor of Musical Arts Concerto Contest, he appeared as a soloist with The Ohio State University Symphony Orchestra in 2007.
+In addition, Wade has performed with the Columbus Symphony Orchestra, West Virginia Symphony Orchestra, the Central Ohio Symphony Orchestra, Benedict College Community Orchestra (Principal trumpet: Columbia, SC) the Springfield Symphony Orchestra (Ohio), and is a member of the Newark-Granville Symphony Orchestra.
+In the genre of pops music, he has also performed with the Beach Boys and The Buckinghams.
+He performs as Principal Trumpet of the McConnell Arts Center Chamber Orchestra and Second Trumpet and soloist with the Saint Joseph Cathedral Orchestra (both broadcast on WOSU).

 In addition to his career as a trumpet player and band conductor, Wade is also a highly sought-after hammered dulcimer performer, composer and teacher.
 A National Hammered Dulcimer Champion, he can be heard on more than a dozen recordings and is a columnist for the Dulcimer Players News Journal.
 He has personally released seven CDs and six popular method books.
 His recent students include the 2004, 2007 and 2012 National Hammered Dulcimer Champions.